StoryBrand Framework: Helping Your Audience Feel Seen

 The Character

 Every story begins with a character.
 In your brand story, that character is your customer.
 They are the hero, the one with a journey ahead.
-The clearer you can define who they are and what they want, the easier it is for them to recognize themselves in your message.
+The clearer you can define who they are and what they want, the easier it is for them to recognise themselves in your message.
+This is where specificity matters: a vague hero is easy to overlook, but a precisely drawn one makes people feel seen.

 Has a Problem